Central Area Parking Strategy and On Street Parking Permit Policy and Pilot Study

 On-Street Parking Permit Policy and Pilot Study

 The program is intended to reduce the burden on development to accommodate all required parking within a single site.
+At the same time, the policy will be written to ensure there is sufficient on-street parking available for short-term parking.
 The project will determine the available public parking space throughout the City.
-Using this information, a new On-Street Parking Permit Policy is expected to be developed.
+Using this information, limits on quantity of parking permits will be established and included in the new policy.

 A draft On-street Parking Permit Program and three separate parking permit pilot areas will be prepared and presented to City Council.
 Following Council’s endorsement, the Pilot studies will be implemented in three different areas of the City.
 Information from residents, users of the program as well as City-wide consultation will be completed during the pilot studies to help inform the future program.